Aiven-Open/guardian-for-apache-kafka/CONTRIBUTING.md

 in sub-directories named `target`
 * `reload` will reload sbt which is used when the [sbt][sbt-link] build definition is changed

+## Testing

+As mentioned before testing is completely handled using sbt, there are no custom shell scripts that are required to set up environments unless otherwise noted in the [testing docs](https://aiven.github.io/guardian-for-apache-kafka/testing/index.html) (typically when tests run against actual services such as S3)

+### Docker

+For integration tests Guardian for Apache Kafka uses docker to spin up services.
+For MacOS the best way to install docker is from the [official website](https://www.docker.com/products/docker-desktop/) whereas if you are running Linux then consult your distribution/package manager/repository.

+Since Guardian for Apache Kafka uses [testcontainers](https://www.testcontainers.org/) you don't need to worry about starting/stopping the docker instances manually, this is automatically handled when you run the relevant test/s.

 ## sbt - documentation

 Documentation is also built within SBT, i.e.